philote/Spirtuum/firebender-memory-bank/activeContext.md

 - Using Koin for dependency injection
 - Room database will be set up differently for each platform:
   - Android will use traditional Room database builder with context
-  - iOS/Desktop will use SQLite drivers with the newer Room KMP API (deferred for now)
+  - iOS/Desktop will use SQLite drivers with the newer Room KMP API (deferred until after Phase 2)
+- Prioritizing Android implementation while ensuring architecture remains cross-platform compatible